Jim Bridenstine

-James Frederick Bridenstine (born June 15, 1975) is a politician who served as the 13th administrator of the National Aeronautics and Space Administration (NASA).
+James Frederick Bridenstine (born June 15, 1975) is an American politician and military pilot who served as the 13th administrator of the National Aeronautics and Space Administration (NASA).
 Bridenstine was the United States representative for Oklahoma's 1st congressional district, based in Tulsa from January 3, 2013, to April 23, 2018.
 He is a member of the Republican Party.
 Bridenstine currently works in the private sector and holds positions at Voyager Space Holdings, Viasat, Acorn Growth Companies and Firefly Aerospace.

-On September 1, 2017, President Donald Trump nominated Bridenstine to be the Administrator of NASA; he was confirmed by the U.S. Senate on April 19, 2018, by a party-line vote of 50–49.
+On September 1, 2017, President Donald Trump nominated Bridenstine to be the administrator of NASA; he was confirmed by the U.S. Senate on April 19, 2018, by a party-line vote of 50–49.
 Bridenstine was on the Committee on Science, Space and Technology during his time in Congress.
 He is the first elected official to be appointed NASA Administrator.

 Bridenstine stepped down as the head of NASA on January 20, 2021, to make way for a new leader in the Biden Administration.
 Former Senator and astronaut Bill Nelson was announced on March 19, 2021, as his chosen successor.